Blendify/blender-manual/trunk/blender_docs/manual/physics/fluid/baking.rst

 ===========

 Perform the actual fluid simulation.
-Blender will continue to work normally, except the progress will be displayed in the status-bar.
+Blender will continue to work normally, except the progress will be displayed in the statusbar.
-Pressing :kbd:`Esc` or the "x" next to the status bar will abort the simulation.
+Pressing :kbd:`Esc` or the "X" button next to the statusbar will abort the simulation.
 Afterwards two ``.bobj.gz`` (one for the *Final* quality, one for the *Preview* quality), plus one ``.bvel.gz`` (for the *Final* quality) will be in the selected output directory for each frame.